 Top 10 tips for CS:GO beginners

-Have you just booted up CS:GO got absolutely destroyed by some 12 year old – again?
+Have you just booted up CS:GO and got absolutely destroyed by some 12 year old – again?
 We know how you feel.
-That’s why we’ve compiled a list of the top 10 tips for players who don’t have a lot of experience in CS:GO to help you avoid common mistakes, hone your skills and make you a better player overall.
+That’s why we’ve compiled a list of the top 10 tips for players who don’t have a lot of experience in CS:GO to help you avoid common mistakes, hone your skills and earn some crypto by playing.
 There’s no way but up.
 Let’s go!

 1. Configure your sensitivity

 When you start playing, you have to make sure your setup suits you.
 One of the most important settings you can configure is mouse sensitivity.
 Here, it is usually better to use lower in-game sensitivity, rather than higher.
 But everyone has their own preference and you should try using different settings until you find what suits you best.